Loud noise when car puts in gears Inspection

 How this system works:

-When you put your car in gear, it puts a load on both the engine and the transmission.
-When you press the gas, that load changes.
+When you put your car in gear, it loads both the engine and the transmission.
+When you press the accelerator, that load changes.
 For this reason, engines and transmissions have mounts.
-These mounts cushion, support and secure both the engine and transmission, ensuring that the loading doesn’t translate into loud clunks, thunks, bangs and other abnormal sounds.
+These mounts cushion, support, and secure both the engine and transmission, ensuring that the loading doesn’t translate into loud clunks, thunks, bangs and other abnormal sounds.

-In addition, a number of things must happen when you put your car in gear (these will vary drastically depending on whether you’re driving a car with a manual or an automatic transmission).
-For instance, with a manual transmission, you must press in the clutch pedal, which engages the clutch and allows you to shift gears.
+In addition, several things must happen when you put your car in gear (these will vary drastically depending on whether you’re driving a car with a manual or an automatic transmission).
+For instance, you must press in the clutch pedal with a manual transmission, which engages the clutch and allows you to shift gears.
 If the clutch is worn, you may hear a grinding or screeching sound here.

 In an automatic transmission, things work a little differently.
 There are clutch plates throughout, as well as bands that connect each gear.
-If either the clutch plates or the bands have suffered wear, it’s possible you’ll hear noises when the transmission changes gears.
+If either the clutch plates or the bands have suffered wear, you may hear noises when the transmission changes gears.

 Common reasons for this to happen:

 - Low Transmission Fluid: The most common reason for any transmission-related problem is low fluid.
-Your transmission requires the right amount of fluid to operate, and to protect internal components from wear and tear, heat and friction.
+Your transmission requires the right amount of fluid to operate and protect internal components from wear and tear, heat and friction.

-- Failed Motor Mount: Another common cause of hearing a noise when putting your car into gear is a failed motor mount.
+- Failed Motor Mount: A failed motor mount is another common cause of hearing a noise when putting your car into gear.
 Different makes and models use different types of mounts.
 Some are little more than rubber blocks, while others are hydraulic units.
 In either instance, a failed mount (or a missing motor mount bolt) will create a very loud noise when you put your car in gear.

-- Worn Clutch: If you have a manual transmission, it’s possible that the clutch is worn out.
+- Worn Clutch: If you have a manual transmission, the clutch may be worn out.
 This would make a screeching/grinding noise when attempting to put the car in gear.